Neanderpal/neanderpal.github.io/files/world-cup-pool.md

 ## How it works

-The admin sets up the number of players, the entry fee and the prize distribution.
-Each player fills in their predictions for the group stage, the knockout rounds and the tournament winner.
+Choose the number of players, the entry fee and the prize distribution.
+Points are automatically awarded for passing teams, scores, knockout match and final winner.

 Points are calculated automatically: